Responsible digital values and their environmental impact

 Definition and Principles

-What is responsible digital
+What is responsible for digital

 Ethics and Sustainability